charmed-kubernetes/layer-etcd/README.md

 # Persistent Storage

 Many cloud providers use ephemeral storage.
-It's usually a good idea to place any data-stores when using cloud provider infrastructure on persistent volumes that exist outside of the ephemeral storage on the unit.
+When using cloud provider infrastructures is recommended to place any data-stores on persistent volumes that exist outside of the ephemeral storage on the unit.

-Juju abstracts this with the [storage provider](https://jujucharms.com/docs/stable/charms-storage)
+Juju abstracts this with the [storage provider](https://jujucharms.com/docs/stable/charms-storage).

 To add a unit of storage we'll first need to discover what storage types the